aybehrouz/argennon/gfm/avm.md

 ### Concurrent Counters

-We know that in Algorand every transaction needs to transfer its proposed fee to the `feeSink` account first.
-This will essentially make every transaction a reader and a writer of the balance record of the `feeSink` account.
-As a result, all transactions will be dependant and parallelism will be completely impossible.
-Actually, any account that is highly active, for example the account of an exchange or a payment processor, can become a concurrency bottleneck in our system which makes many transactions dependant.
+We know that in Argennon every transaction needs to transfer its proposed fee to the `feeSink` account first.
+This essentially makes every transaction a reader and a writer of the memory location which stores the balance record of the `feeSink` account.
+As a result, all transactions in Argennon will be dependant and parallelism will be completely impossible.
+Actually, any account that is highly active, for example the account of an exchange or a payment processor, could become a concurrency bottleneck, making all transactions that interact with them dependant.

 This problem can be easily solved by using a concurrent counter (CC) for storing the balance of these kind of accounts.
 A concurrent counter is a data structure which improves concurrency by using multiple memory locations for storing a single counter.
-The value of the concurrent current is equal to the sum of the sub counters and it can be incremented or decremented by incrementing/decrementing any of the sub counters.
-This way a concurrent counter trades concurrency with memory usage.
+The value of the concurrent counter is equal to the sum of its sub counters and it can be incremented or decremented by incrementing/decrementing any of the sub counters.
+This way, a concurrent counter trades concurrency with memory usage.

 A pseudocode for implementing a concurrent counter (CC) which returns an error when the value of the counter becomes